Information Science

 Lect: 3.

-Prerequisites: Multivariable calculus, linear algebra, C++ programming proficiency.
+Prerequisites: multivariable calculus, linear algebra, C++ programming proficiency.
 COMS W4156 recommended.

 Theory and practice of physics-based animation algorithms, including animated clothing, hair, smoke, water, collisions, impact, and kitchen sinks.
 Topics covered: Integration of ordinary differential equations, formulation of physical models, treatment of discontinuities including collisions/contact, animation control, constrained Lagrangian Mechanics, friction/dissipation, continuum mechanics, finite elements, rigid bodies, thin shells, discretization of Navier-Stokes equations.
 General education requirement: quantitative and deductive reasoning (QUA).

-Spring 2024: COMS W4167
+Spring 2025: COMS W4167

 Course Number Section/Call Number Times/Location Instructor Points Enrollment

-COMS 4167 001/12080 T Th 4:10pm - 5:25pm
+COMS 4167 001/11973 T Th 4:10pm - 5:25pm

 451 Computer Science Bldg

-Changxi Zheng 3.00 49/75
+Changxi Zheng 3.00 38/75

 COMS W4170 USER INTERFACE DESIGN.
 3.00 points.